About Montessori on the Park

 Our environment and development programmes are tailored for each age range, providing a range of creative activities including, languages, early computer skills and emergent reading and writing to help the children develop, and prepare them for their next steps in education.
 Our programme meets the EYFS (Early Years Foundation Stage) curriculum and the Tower Hamlets Local Authority funding requirements.

 The Montessori Method is an approach to learning which emphasizes active learning, independence, cooperation, and learning in harmony with each child’s unique pace of development.
 It is a holistic approach emphasizing all aspects of development, rather than on attaining specific pieces of information.
+Our nursery children take part in daily Montessori sessions with our qualified Montessori teacher.

 We know that fabulous staff make a great Nursery and we pride ourselves on having a highly qualified, trained and skilled team.
 Staff are encouraged and supported in developing their skills by studying for higher level Childcare qualifications.
 All staff undertake mandatory training in Safeguarding, Paediatric First Aid, Health, Fire and Food Safety.